Back

 2. Develop a mind map

-As soon as designers have explored references and seen what a client wanted, it’s time to plan an app’s functionality.
+As soon as designers have explored references and seen what a client wants, it’s time to plan an app’s functionality.
 Functionality maps (mind maps) are perfect for this purpose.
 A mind map shows a scheme of product functions and the ways users will interact with them.

 We use Miro to make mind maps.
 It offers ready-made templates, so you don’t have to draw arrows, rectangles, and other elements from scratch.